Requesting UO Material

 - After locating an item in the catalog, click "Find in a Library" and then "Request UO Item."

-- If an item is currently on loan, it may be recalled following the same process.
-Eligible borrowers are encouraged to request through Summit rather than recalling loaned UO material because it will be available more quickly.
+- If an item is currently unavailable, it may be recalled following the same process.
+Eligible borrowers are encouraged to request unavailable items through Summit rather than recalling because they will be available more quickly.

 - Some UO Libraries collections do not allow requesting.
 If that is the case, the option will not appear in LibrarySearch.
 You are welcome to visit the owing library to access the material.

 Articles and Book Chapters

 The UO Libraries offers a free "Document Delivery" service for UO faculty, students, and staff whereby journal articles and book chapters held in the print collection are scanned and made available through ILLiad.
-This service is also available for Oregon Card holders, members of the Alumni Association, and UO Associates for a $15 charge per request.
+This service is also available for Oregon Card holders, members of the Alumni Association, and UO Associates for a $15 charge per fulfilled request.
 Material is generally provided within 24 hours, excluding weekends, and copyright limitations apply.
 Requests over 50 pages, or that amount to more than 20% of a work, generally cannot be fulfilled.

 To submit a Document Delivery request:

 - Click the "Document Delivery" button within an article record in LibrarySearch.
-The requester will be prompted to log in to ILLiad and the request form will auto-populate.
+You will be prompted to log in to ILLiad and the request form will auto-populate.

 - Click the "FindText" button then "Document Delivery" within an article record in any of the library's electronic databases.
-The requester will be prompted to log in to ILLiad and the request form will auto-populate.
+You will be prompted to log in to ILLiad and the request form will auto-populate.